guiwitz/PyMicrofluidics/README.md

 ## Installation
 Clone this repository or download it.
 Add the path to that folder directly to the python path of your project.
-Alternatively, make the module accessible from anywhere on your computer by navigating to the pymicrofluidics folder and typing:
+Alternatively, make the module accessible from anywhere on your computer by navigating to the pymicrofluidics folder (the one containing setup.py) and typing:

-pip3 install pymicrofluidics
+pip3 install .

 or

-pip3 install pymicrofluidics --upgrade
+pip3 install . --upgrade

 to install an updated version of the package.